Home / Guides / Record system audio in Logic Pro

 Arm only the Audio track.
 The Software Instrument track passes audio through but doesn't itself record.

-That's the whole setup.
-The first time it feels like a lot of steps; every project after that is two clicks (pick the SI track, pick its Audio FX output bus) because the AudioRoute plugin and routing persist in template projects.
+That's the Instrument-flavour setup.
+The first time it feels like a lot of steps; every project after that is two clicks (pick the SI track, pick its output bus) because the AudioRoute plug-in and routing persist in template projects.

 Common gotchas

-"The plugin's not in Audio FX — why?"
+"AudioRoute Capture isn't in the Audio FX menu — why?"

 Feedback loops during recording

-If you hear a feedback howl or runaway oscillation while recording, here's what's happening: the captured audio is being played back through your output (speakers or headphones), AudioRoute picks it up again, and the signal loops.
+If you hear feedback during recording, here's what's happening: the captured audio plays through Master → your speakers → AudioRoute re-captures it → the signal loops.
+Two reliable fixes:

 What does the "Mute Output" button in the plugin do?